Understanding SmartPush Metrics (for SHOPLINE Merchants)

 Steps to create an automation task:

-1. Create a segment called Placed an order but not a subscribed.
+1. Create a segment named "Placed an order but not a subscription order."

-2. Create an automation task, select the “Contact enters segment” trigger, and choose the segment you just created.
+2. Create an automation task.
+Select the Contact Enters Segment trigger and choose the segment you just created.

 Use Case 2: Re-Engage Customers Who Added Items to Wishlist but Didn't Buy

-Setup Steps:
+Setup steps:

-2. Add filter Time range = Past 15 days.
+2. Add filter: Time Range = Past 15 Days.

 4. Trigger an automation flow that sends a reminder email with the specific product included via a product block.